thewhitetulip/build-app-with-python-antitextbook/manuscript/03-02-operators.md

 Read the [docs](https://docs.python.org/3/library/stdtypes.html#comparisons)

 There are eight comparison operations in Python.
 They all have the same priority (which is higher than that of the Boolean operations).
-Comparisons can be chained arbitrarily; for example, x < y <= z is equivalent to x < y and y <= z, except that y is evaluated only once (but in both cases z is not evaluated at all when x < y is found to be false).
+Comparisons can be chained arbitrarily; for example, x < y <= z is equivalent to x < y and y <= z, except that y is evaluated only once (but in both cases  y <= z is not evaluated at all if x < y is found to be false).

 This table summarizes the comparison operations: